alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

 ---
 layout: post
-title: Looking at license plates
+title: Learing about license plates in the land of liberty
 summary: |
   On a recent trip to the US, I spent a lot of time looking at the license plate of other cars as they drove by.
 tags: